wp-plugins/flyzoo/readme.txt

 * Track visitors live: monitor visits and chat with users in real-time

-* Pop out chat: open group chats in popup windows
+* Pop out chats to external browser windows

 * Customize chat colors, features and greeting messages